Ender108/Wayfarer/GAMEPLAY.md

 ### I strongly recommend taking a look at the Load Order Library and visiting the mod page for a mod you are curious or have questions about since I can't cover every gameplay change here.
 Below are what I feel to be the most notable ones.

+Wayfarer is meant to be played on Very Hard difficulty with Hardcore mode enabled.
+You can change these options if you wish but it will negatively affect the intended balance.

 ## Loot and Balancing

 - [JSawyer Ultiamte Edition](https://www.nexusmods.com/newvegas/mods/61592) is the definitive rebalancing mod for New Vegas, based off of the original plugin made by the game director Josh Sawyer.
 It aims to stay as true as possible to the source material, and clean up any inconsistencies or errors there were, whilst generally refining things and improving compatibility with other mods.